summonholmes/lazyautomation/README.md

 ## Linux Distros of Choice:
 1. Pop_OS!
 * Pros: As of release 20.10, it just works and has everything I need to get going right away.  system76-power is the only non-trivial working solution for Microsoft Windows level power management on my Gigabyte Aero 15x.
 Out of the box Optimus support, dev tools, non-free repos, and minimal programs installed.
-* Cons: Wayland works very poorly
+* Cons: Wayland works very poorly.
+For several releases now, shutdown messages haven't been fixed.
 2. Fedora
 * Pros: Mostly just works and cutting edge.
 The COPR repos for system76-power and kernel-longterm-5.4 are crucial.
 This distro is closest to what I believe Linux on the desktop should be - semi-rolling like Windows, MacOS, Android, iOS.
 * Cons: DNF bash completion has always been abysmal.
-Kernel updates are unpreditable - NVME and Laptop suspend break frequently on my Gigabyte Aero 15x.
+Kernel updates are unpredictable - NVME and Laptop suspend break frequently on my Gigabyte Aero 15x.
 Surprisingly, I've never had any issues using NVIDIA with Fedora.
 3. Debian
 * Pros: Great performance and stability.
 No surprises, ever.
 * Cons: Very bad defaults for a desktop or laptop: fstrim, tmpfs, swappiness, systemd timeouts, are not enabled properly.
 With older software, bugs may exist for the lifetime of the entire release - and this can't be remedied with flatpak and backports if the issue is desktop specific.
+With backports, I've had issues with NVIDIA.

 #### For GNU/Linux
 * Native package manager